CONTEST INFORMATION

 ONLINE MIRROR

 We will also be hosting an online mirror for those who cannot make this event in person.
-There will be a separate set of rules for those taking the contest online (explained in the rules section).
+There will be a separate set of rules for those taking the contest online

 International Collegiate Programming Contest (ICPC) Format